This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 - Layer the bread evenly in the pan.

 - Add the egg mix over the top and push down on the bread to encourage it to soak up the mix.

-- Place in fridge overnight.
+- Place in a fridge overnight. (optional)

 - Place in preheated oven and cook for 30-40 minutes or until egg is cooked and the top is golden brown.

 - Serve and Enjoy!

 - If you have the time, bacon goes great with the casserole.
 Serve a couple of rashers with each serving of the oven baked French toast.

 - If you don’t have 6-8 hours to wait for the egg mixture to soak in, then you can encourage it by pushing down on bread.
 This method will help the bread absorb the mix faster and should be ready not long after.

 - An overnight French toast casserole is great as you do almost all the work night before.
 If you have anything else to go with it see if you can prepare this, so all you have to do is bake and serve.

 - Experiment with the topping, the topping in this recipe is very basic you can try something like a praline topping if you have the time to do it.